KingPinecone/KingPinecone/README.md

 - 👋 Hello, my name is Steve Macias
 - 👀 I’m interested in cybersecuity and technology
-- 🌱 I’m currently studying for my Bachelor's in Cybersecurity from UTSA
+- 🌱 I’m currently studying for my Bachelor's in Cybersecurity from the University of Texas at San Antonio
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me steve.macias03@gmail.com
 - 😄 Pronouns: He/him